emscripten-core/emscripten/site/source/docs/porting/simd.rst

 - Emscripten supports the GCC/Clang compiler specific `SIMD Vector Extensions <https://gcc.gnu.org/onlinedocs/gcc/Vector-Extensions.html>`_.
 These constructs do not require any changes to the command line build flags, but any code that utilizes the vector built-ins will always unconditionally emit SIMD.js vector instructions.

 - A third option is to use the x86 SSE intrinsics.
-Emscripten has full support for compiling code that utilizes the SSE1, SSE2 and SSE3 intrinsic function calls.
+Emscripten has full support for compiling code that utilizes the SSE1, SSE2, SSE3 and SSSE3 intrinsic function calls.
 To enable SSE1 intrinsics support, pass the compiler flag -msse, and add in a #include <xmmintrin.h>.
 To build SSE2 intrinsics code, pass the compiler flag -msse2, and use #include <emmintrin.h>.
-For SSE3, pass -msse3 and #include <pmmintrin.h>.
+For SSE3, pass -msse3 and #include <pmmintrin.h>, and for SSSE3, pass -mssse3 and #include <tmmintrin.h>.

 These three methods are not mutually exclusive, but may freely be combined.